xh/hoist-react/README.md

 **Ag-Grid** is released by its developer under a dual licensing model, with the community edition available under a permissive MIT license and the Enterprise edition requiring a [paid license from ag-Grid](https://www.ag-grid.com/license-pricing.php).
-Hoist React requires client applications to provide their own licensed version of ag-Grid at runtime.
-A free community version is all that is required, however many applications will want to license the enterprise version of ag-Grid in order to make use of the important extra functionality it provides, including row grouping and tree grids.
+Applications wishing to use grids in Hoist React will need to provide a licensed version of ag-Grid.
+A free community version is available, however many applications will want to license the enterprise version in order to make use of the important extra functionality it provides, including row grouping and tree grids.

 **Font Awesome** provides a greatly extended set of icons via its [Pro license](https://fontawesome.com/pro), and Hoist React references / relies on several of these